All Episodes

 Place is going nuts as Trump comes out there.

-Okay, the uh National Inquirer is owned by and operated by people who are said to be very close to the Trumpster.
+Okay, the National Enquirer is owned by and operated by people who are said to be very close to the Trumpster.

-uh provoked anger in many people, particularly the Ted Cruz episode where supposedly Ted Cruz's dad was seen in a photo with Lee Harvey Oswald uh weeks, days before JFK was shot.
+To the chagrin of many, it's provoked anger in many people, particularly the Ted Cruz episode where supposedly Ted Cruz's dad was seen in a photo with Lee Harvey Oswald weeks, days before JFK was shot.

-Um so people think that there's a connection that Trump can get the inquirer to run some, you know, very damaging stories on Trump opponents.
+And so people think that there's a connection, that Trump can get the inquirer to run some very damaging stories on Trump opponents.

 And they think there's evidence for that having happened during the primary.